godotengine/godot-docs/learning/features/2d/custom_drawing_in_2d.rst

 Let's run!
 It works, but the arc is rotating insanely fast!
 What's wrong?

 The reason is that your GPU is actually displaying the frames as fast as he can.
 We need to "normalize" the drawing by this speed.
 To achieve, we have to make use of the 'delta' parameter of the _process() function. 'delta' contains the time elapsed between the two last rendered frames.
 It is generally small (about 0.0003 seconds, but this depends on your hardware).
-So, using 'delta' to control your drawing ensures your program to run at the same speed on every hardware.
+So, using 'delta' to control your drawing ensures that your program runs at the same speed on everybody's hardware.

 In our case, we simply need to multiply our 'rotation_ang' variable by 'delta' in the _process() function.
 This way, our 2 angles will be increased by a much smaller value, which directly depends on the rendering speed.